LAST UPDATED JULY 15, 2020

 Masks: The airline's official guidance: "All customers must wear a mask or face covering, and extra masks and wellness kits will be available at check-in if you need one."
 There are reports the airline is not enforcing the use of masks during fights.

 Food and beverage: Passengers receive a sealed snack and small bottle of water.
 Flight attendants do not serve alcohol, ice, or plastic cups, and there is no meal service on domestic flights.
+Alcohol is only served to passengers in premium cabins (First Class and Comfort+), and only on flights longer than 500 miles.

 Masks: "All Frontier customers will be required to wear a face covering over their nose and mouth throughout their journey."
 Passengers must supply their own masks.